2023 USEA Awards Recipients

 This USSEA award is presented to a Pk-12 art educator who has demonstrated leadership in and commitment to multicultural, cross-cultural educational strategies in their school/s and communities.
 This art educator actively implements an approach that builds respect for human dignity and diversity through art.
 The teacher must be a member of NAEA and USSEA to be recognized for their contributions.
 Their work must be confluent with the mission of USSEA, which is to foster “teamwork, collaboration, and communication among diverse constituencies in order to achieve greater understanding of the social and cultural aspects of art and visual culture in education.”

 NOMINATIONS: Nominations may be submitted by any member of USSEA, InSEA, or NAEA.
-The application form is available at the USSEA website http://ussea.net/awards/ and attached to this e-mail.
+Forms are available at the USSEA website http://ussea.net/awards/.

 DEADLINE DATE: Nomination